 Blocks, nodes, and miners are the three basic concepts that give birth to the blockchain.

-Blocks: Each chain is composed of many blocks, and every single block is made up of three basic elements:
+Each chain is composed of many blocks, and every single block is made up of three essential elements:

 - The data in the block.